Transports Week In Review - Activity Declines During The Pre-Christmas Week

 Source: Yahoo!
 Finance

 During the third quarter of 2016, transports re-established the lead versus the S&P 500 as evidenced by the SPDR S&P Transportation index.
-Both were up 6.1 and 10.4 percent respectively.
+Both were up 6.1 and 10.4 percent, respectively.

 Major laggards included Matson, Seaspan and Textainer Group Holdings.
 The challenging shipping container industry and the Hanjin bankruptcy have continued to weigh on all companies with strong exposure to this industry.